Social Icons

 Directed by Nacho Vigalondo

-The movie is not bad, just very difficult to recommend to anyone to go see.
+The movie isn’t bad, but it’s very hard to recommend to anyone.

-The movie Colossal has a lot missing in it, like the whole monster and human connection or what led to what.
-Yeah, there was lightning and the need for us to use our imagination, but why just these two people?
-Why not other monster’s in other places controlled by other people?
+Colossal has a lot of gaps, like the connection between the monster and the human, or what caused it in the first place.
+Sure, there’s lightning and some room for imagination, but why just these two people?
+Why aren’t there other monsters in other places controlled by other people?

-Here is the plot, Gloria (Anne Hathaway) is a struggling unemployed writer and she is a raging alcoholic.
-The only way she is getting by is by taking advantage of her boyfriend Tim (Dan Stevens).
-When Tim got tired of watching over her and she refusing to change from her alcoholic ways with her friends he dumps her.
-He packs her things and told her to leave.
+Here’s the plot: Gloria (Anne Hathaway) is a struggling, unemployed writer and a raging alcoholic.
+She’s been getting by by taking advantage of her boyfriend, Tim (Dan Stevens).
+When Tim gets tired of her refusal to change her ways, he dumps her, packs her things, and tells her to leave.
+With no other options, Gloria returns to her childhood home in New England.
+There, she reconnects with an old childhood friend, Oscar (Jason Sudeikis), who runs a bar and offers her a job.

 Strange Days (1995)